DISCOVER HOW TO MAKE YOUR PRACTICE THRIVE!

 The search engine giant uses mobile responsiveness as a ranking factor, so the bottom line is – a responsive website will give your visitors a superior user experience and help your dentist’s website rank higher on Google and other search engines.

-Optimized to Convert Browsers Into Patients
+Optimised to Convert Browsers Into Patients

-You need to make some changes to your website to optimize it for conversions, and in this case, conversions are most likely in the form of website visitors who want to book an appointment.
+You need to make some changes to your website to optimise it for conversions, and in this case, conversions are most likely in the form of website visitors who want to book an appointment.
 To do that, you need to add CTAs throughout your site.

 What are the right CTAs for a dental website?